The McKell Library

 Tuesday, Wednesday and Friday.

 The catalogue is available in computer and card file form and a microfilm reader/printer and copy machine are available.
-Selected items (such as the illuminated manuscripts) are available only by appointment.
+Selected items (such as the illuminated manuscripts) are available by appointment only.
 Use of the library is free to members of The Ross County Historical Society; there is a $2 fee for non-members.
 Research requests by U. S. mail, E-mail or telephone are welcome.
 The cost for photocopies is 20 cents per page, plus a $2.00 service charge, for up to 10 pages.
 The service charge will be prorated for additional pages.

 All genealogical inquires should use the Ross County Genealogical Hotspot website